atakanaltok/awesome-useful-websites/README.md

 <br> A blank website where you can only type

 * https://pixelpaper.io/
-<br> A free-forever digital whiteboard w/o registeration (Can be embedded into SaaS products)
+<br> A free-forever digital whiteboard with no registeration (Can be embedded into SaaS products)

 * https://excalidraw.com/
 <br> In this whiteboard, you can also sketch **hand-drawn** like diagrams